Working with Free Microsoft Stock Images

 • Images: Thousands of photos and graphics of a diverse range of topics and subjects.
 Once an image is added, it can be edited using the graphics tools in each Office application.

-• Cutout People: Here, you’ll find a wide range of images of people organized by names, so you can easily add various pictures of a person.
-Or, search for a specific emotion or term to find the best match.
-In addition, these images have a transparent background, giving you more versatility when you add an image to a colored background such as a PowerPoint slide.
+• Cutout People: Here, you’ll find a wide range of images of people organized by name, so you can easily add various pictures of a person.
+Or search for a specific emotion or term to find the best match.
+In addition, these images have a transparent background, giving you more versatility when you add an image to a colored background, such as a PowerPoint slide.

 • Illustrations & Icons: These images also have a transparent background and can be easily sized.
 The color accents of a selected illustration or icon can also be changed from the Graphics Fill option in the content-sensitive Graphics Format Ribbon tab (see video for more details).